 - Prime Timer

-Here's a look at each generation, exploring some of their key characteristics.
+Here's a look at each generation, exploring their key characteristics.

 Let’s start by understanding the youngest generation, which we call Global-From-Birth (ages 0-11 in 2020).
 Members of this 40-million-strong cohort are the offspring of Millennials (ages 24-44 in 2020), a generation (our largest ever at 87 million) of which at least half are now becoming parents, with 1 million giving birth each year.